elenamorton/cli-tic-tac-toe/README.md

 ### Headline specifications
 * Allow the user to choose the level of difficulty (“easy” means the computer can easily be beaten, “medium” means it can be beaten but only with a series of intelligent moves, and “hard” means the it is unbeatable).
-* Allow the user to choose the gam type (human v. human, computer v. computer, human v. computer).
+* Allow the user to choose the game type (human v. human, computer v. computer, human v. computer).
 * Allow the user to choose which player goes first.
 * Allow the user to choose with what "symbol" the players will mark their selections on the board (traditionally it's "X" and "O")